-Topical simvastatin shown to accelerate wound healing in diabetesNovember 27th, 2012 in Diabetes /
+Topical simvastatin shown to accelerate wound healing in diabetesNovember 27, 2012 in Medicine & Health / Diabetes

 Delayed wound healing is a major complication of diabetes because the physiological changes in tissues and cells impair the wound healing process.
 This can result in additional disease outcomes such as diabetic foot ulcer, a significant cause of morbidity in the growing population of diabetic patients.
 A new study has found that topically applied simvastatin accelerates wound healing in diabetic mice, suggesting important implications for humans with diabetes.
 This study is published in the December issue of The American Journal of Pathology.

 The research was performed by scientists at the Departments of Dermatology and Ophthalmology of Kyoto Prefectural University School of Medicine, Kyoto, Japan; the Department of Dermatology at Hamamatsu University School of Medicine, Hamamatsu, Japan; and Shiseido Innovative Scientific Research Center, Yamamoto, Japan.

 "We know that there are several factors involved in delayed wound healing in diabetes," says lead investigator Jun Asai, MD, PhD.
 "These factors include more rapid apoptosis (cell death) and reduced angiogenesis (growth of new blood vessels).
 Impaired lymphangiogenesis, or formation of new lymphatic vessels, has also recently been established as a major factor."